jappeace/jappeaceApplication/content/pragmatic-haskell-database.md

 {-# LANGUAGE TypeFamilies          #-}
 {-# LANGUAGE DuplicateRecordFields #-}
 ```
-This looks daunting however these are individually quite simple.
+This looks daunting however these extensions are individually quite simple.
 Generally they either make nicer API's or an easier language to use.
 We will go over each of them.